 This research was made possible by support from the bilateral BBSRC-Brazil fund established as part of an agreement between Research Councils UK (RCUK) and the State of Säo Paulo Research Foundation (FAPESP) to welcome, encourage and support collaborative research between the UK and Brazil.

-Varga-Weisz said, "Our intestine is the home of countless bacteria that help in the digestion of foods such as plant fibers.
+Lead scientist Dr Patrick Varga-Weisz, said: “Our intestine is the home of countless bacteria that help in the digestion of foods such as plant fibres.
 They also act as a barrier to harmful bacteria and educate our immune system.
 How these bugs affect our cells is a key part of these processes.
-Our work illuminates how short chain fatty acids contribute to the regulation of proteins that package the genome and, thus, they affect gene activity."
+Our work illuminates how short chain fatty acids contribute to the regulation of proteins that package the genome and, thus, they affect gene activity.”